How we handle your homeowners or condominium association in Castleton

 We require that the renter abide by all community and association rules.
-To guide us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

 Landlord Reference

-a good source for landlords in Castleton
+a free source for property owners in Castleton

 - Before you put a renter in your investment in Castleton